Der perfekte Elevator Pitch

 An example of the subline

-I do not use a formula for the structure of the subline, as this is often very individual.
-However, it is good to use the points mentioned above as a guide.
+I don’t use a formula for the structure of the subline, as this is often very individual.
+However, it is good to orientate yourself on the points mentioned above.
 Because with the subline you want to:

 • arouse further interest in the reader,